 Orlistat is used together with a reduced-calorie diet and weight maintenance to treat obesity in people with certain risk factors (such as diabetes, high blood pressure, and high cholesterol or triglycerides).

-Orlistat may also be used for other purposes not listed in this medication guide.
+Orlistat may also be used for purposes not listed in this medication guide.

 What are the possible side effects of orlistat (Alli)?